Automatic Insulin Pumps Changes Lives Of People With Diabetes: Expert - UrduPoint

 A new combination of long lasting insulin along with one other injection, Glucagon-like peptide-1 (GLP-1) receptor agonist will soon be available as one single solution in same syringe as one shot, sufficient for 24 hours, means once a day dose in type 2 diabetic patients.

-They said that smart insulins (with gucose sensors) once daily, even once weekly, are not far away.
+They said "Smart insulins (with glucose sensors) once daily, even once weekly, are not far away.

 Semi-automatic insulin pumps were available in Pakistan market.
 However, more advanced automatic pumps with CGM are now available.